-Did you know: 45% of unplanned downtime is due to hardware failure?
-Or that 48% of IT providers indicate phishing emails were the cause of ransomware?
-And 36% say lack of employee training was to blame for cybersecurity mishaps?
+Here are a few disaster recovery (DR/BC) and business continuity statistics for you to know: 45% of un-planned downtime is due to hardware failure.
+That 48% of IT providers indicate phishing emails as the cause of ransomware and another 36% say lack of employee training is to blame for cyber security mishaps and data breaches

 Disaster-Proof your Business

 73% of companies are failing at disaster readiness.
-Yes.
-73%.
-And disaster’s are not just limited to those of a natural kind.
-Man-made disasters, such as those caused by malware or hacking can paralyze a businesses operations just as easily.
+Yes, 73%, and disasters are not just limited to the natural kind.
+Man-made disasters, such as those caused by malware or hacking can paralyze the operations of a business just as easily.
 It’s not enough to just back up data to multiple locations.
-A true BC/DR solution encompasses 3 parts:
+A true BC/DR solution encompasses 3 vital areas:-

 - Apps and Servers